mohit16031995/CollectiveCommunication/NewDraft-2019/LogAnalysis/README.md

 Directories are named as

 numberOfProcesses_messageSize_numberOfChunks

-The final log files are prefixed with "processed"
+The final log files are prefixed with "processed" or "byRank"